 A decision by OLAP to approve a request for recognition or accreditation is final.
 A decision to deny a request may be appealed with a "request for reconsideration" that is filed within 30 days of the denial.
+A request for reconsideration should not include any new material on the application.
+Rather, it should point out specific factual and/or legal errors in OLAP's decision.
 If the request for reconsideration is denied, the organization may file a request for administrative review within 10 days of the denial.
 An organization whose request for recognition or accreditation is denied may submit a new application at any time unless otherwise prohibited.